 Every website is made up of HTML, JS and CSS code files.
 The more complex the page is, the longer the loading time you should expect.
 To improve site responsiveness, these large code files should be compressed to their original size.
 These are good options for file compression:

 Images take up approximately 51% of the average web page size which can make websites heavy and slow.
-To reduce the image delivery time and boost the performance of a website, we recommend using responsive images.
+Smartphones and tablets now account for more than half of all web traffic.
+To reduce the image delivery time on scaling screens and boost the performance of a website, we recommend using responsive images.
 Responsive image techniques namely "srcset", "sizes", and "picture" elements allow the delivery of different scaled images based on the size and resolution of the accessing device.

 WebP formatted images are approximately up to 30% smaller than JPEG and 25% smaller than PNG formatted images.
+When compared to JPEG, AVIF is 50% shorter and 20% tinier when contrasted to WebP.
 Simply put, just converting the image into WebP format can significantly decrease the size of the web page.
 Just bear in mind that WebP format is not supported by Safari and iOS Safari.
 You can use such online tools as Squoosh and Online-Convert.com or command-line tools to convert JPGs, PNGs, and other file formats into WebP.

 CDNs were designed to solve the problems that appear with network latency (delays in communication over a network).
 Such delays happen because of a range of reasons specific for a particular web page and one common for all pages which is the physical distance between a user and the website’s hosting server.
 To reduce this distance a CDN stores a version of the content in different geographical locations.

 In simple words, a CDN brings the user closer to resources by handling the performance middle mile.
 The number of trips that the server makes is significantly shortened therefore the loading process becomes faster.